aggiemakerspace/printer-queue/documentation/PrinterQueueSpecification.md

 The `PrintJob` datatype holds information related to a single print to be made.
 The purpose of the `PrintJob` datatype is to hold all information required for a superuser to locate and print a .stl file and inform the requesting student when it is complete.

+`PrintJob` should implement Comparable to sort based off of the due date and print status.

 ![PrintJob Diagram](https://i.imgur.com/YvL1kH8.png)

 #### Readonly Properties